 Norwegian municipalities and counties have large investments in the power sector.
-Together with central authorities, they own about 90 % of Norway’s electricity production capacity.
-About 30 % of production capacity is owned by the state through Statkraft SF, which answers to the Ministry of Trade, Industry and Fisheries.
+Together with central authorities, they own about 80% of Norway’s electricity production capacity.
+About 35% of the production capacity is owned by the state through Statkraft SF, which answers to the Ministry of Trade, Industry and Fisheries.
 Statkraft is organised as a state-owned enterprise, and the Norwegian state must therefore be the sole owner.
 Many other companies have several owners, and there is a significant level of cross-ownership in the electricity sector.

-In all, there are 393 electricity production companies in Norway, and 277 of them are solely producers.
-The ten largest companies account for about 75 % of total production capacity in the Norwegian hydropower system.
-More than 90 companies carry out grid activities at one or more levels, but not all of them are connected r to customers.
+In all, there are 420 electricity production companies in Norway, and 305 of them are solely producers.
+The ten largest companies account for about 75% of total production capacity in the Norwegian hydropower system.

 One characteristic of the Norwegian hydropower sector has been the right of reversion to the state for licences granted to private companies after 1917.
 The right of reversion means that the state assumes ownership of waterfalls and any hydropower installations free of charge when a licence expires.
 As the date of reversion stated in the licences approaches, private power plants will either be sold to publicly-owned companies or ownership will revert to the state on the specified date.
 This system has resulted in gradual restructuring of the ownership of Norwegian power production and is continuing to do so.